frederikblais/balancer/README.md

 # Load Balancer

-Lab02 is a server balancer that iterate through 3 node.js server and balance requests amongst them.
+Load Balancer is a server balancer that iterate through 3 node.js server and balance requests amongst them.

 # Clone